wrench-project/wrench/doc/getting_started.md

 # Running a First Example #         {#getting-started-example}

-WRENCH distribution provides an example WMS implementation (`simple-wms`) available in the `examples` folder.
-A simple installation via `make && make install` already compiles all examples.
+The WRENCH distribution provides an example WMS implementation (`simple-wms`) available in the `examples` folder.
+Note that a simple installation via `make && make install` compiles all examples.

 WRENCH provides two implementations for the `simple-wms` example: a cloud-based implementation `wrench-simple-wms-cloud`, and an implementation to run workflows in a batch system (e.g., SLURM) `wrench-simple-wms-batch`.

-A successful WRENCH installation will put the examples binaries in the `/usr/local/bin` folder (for MacOS and most Linux distributions).
+By default, a successful WRENCH installation puts the examples binaries in the `/usr/local/bin` folder (for MacOS and most Linux distributions).
 To run the examples, simply use one of the following commands: